LenchetoFC/youtube-usage-regulator/README.md

 - [ ] If at least two videos are playing at once, watch times will count both.
 Meaning one second in real time will result in two seconds saved to database
 - [ ] The first shorts is not counted towards watch times

+### Restriction Schedules

+- [ ] When removing a regular interval event, it removes any existing all-day event in the same day

 ## Sole Author & Developer

 **Lorenzo Ramirez** | [Email](mailto:lorenzoramirez122@gmail.com) | [Personal Website](https://lorenzoramirezjr.com)